PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Experiments

 \subsection{Setup}

-\paragraph{Environments and Agents.} We evaluate \name{} against BackdooRL based on two types of agents (\ie, Humanoid, Ant).
-Three competitive environments are used following previous work~\cite{backdoorrl}, \ie, \begin{enumerate} \itemsep{0em} \item \textit{Run to Goal:} Two agents are initialized on a flat place with two parallel finish lines.
-The agent that first reaches the finish line on its opposite side is determined as the winner.
-Two types of agents are experimented in this environment: ant agents and human agents. \item \textit{You Shall Not Pass:} A red agent and a blue agent are initialized face-to-face near a finish line.
-The blue agent aims to pass the finish line while the red tries to prevent it from passing the line.
-The blue agent wins if it passes the finish line; otherwise, the red wins.

-\item \textit{Sumo:} Two agents are set on a limited and circular area facing one another.
-The agent which touches the other and stands till the other falls becomes the winner.
-Consistent with ~\cite{backdoorrl}, we only use human agents in this environment. \end{enumerate} Please refer to \cref{sec:demo} for more detailed descriptions.
+\paragraph{Evaluated Environments.} We evaluate our approach against BackdooRL and its variants (\ie, Random, and Dummy agents) based on two types of agents (\ie, Humanoid, Ant).
+The Random and Dummy agents here represent the Trojan agents developed upon BackdooRL framework but with performing random actions and staying still as Trojan behaviors~\cite{backdoorrl}.
+Three competitive environments are used following previous work~\cite{backdoorrl}, \ie, \textit{Run to Goal}, \textit{You Shall Not Pass} and \textit{Sumo}.
+Please refer to Appendix for more detailed descriptions and videos.

 \fakeparagraph{Evaluated Models.} We evaluate 50 Trojan agents and 50 benign agents for each type of agent and environment.
-Each Trojan agent is embeded with different random trigger actions.
-Following previous work~\cite{backdoorrl}, the Trojan agent is built with Long Short-Term Memory (LSTM) architecture~\cite{lstm} to achieve both attack efficacy and stealth.
-The trigger length is set as 25 with $20\%$ probability by default.
-The benign agents are built using multi-layer perceptions (MLP) or LSTM following previous work~\cite{competitive}.
-For each Trojan model, we inject $\geq 20\%$ poisonous trajectories to achieve the optimal attack efficacy.
-TrojanSeeker policy $\pi_{S}(s|\theta_S)$ is built with two-layer MLP and each layer has 64 neurons.
-Please refer to \cref{sec:configuration} for detailed configurations.
+Each Trojan agent is embedded with different random trigger actions, following the training configuration of BackdooRL~\cite{backdoorrl}.
+Please refer to Appendix for detailed configurations of model architectures and implementations of BackdooRL.

+\fakeparagraph{Evaluation Metrics.} To evaluate \name{}, we propose a metric called \textit{Trigger Detection Success Rate} (TDSR).
+It is defined as the proportion of PolicyCleanse successfully searches the trigger actions under various environment seeds; A given agent is identified as infected if they have at least one trigger action searched by PolicyCleanse.